- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Visit visas for Hong Kong

 Expats planning to visit Hong Kong should find out whether an entry visa needs to be obtained prior to departure.

-Citizens from more than 160 countries around the world can enter Hong Kong without a visa for a limited amount of time.
+Citizens from a number of countries around the world can enter Hong Kong without a visa for a limited amount of time.
 Different periods of stay are granted to different nationals, so expats should be aware of the amount of time specifically associated with their nationality – usually either 14, 30 or 90 days.

-For those that do need an entry visa, this documentation can be applied for at the nearest Chinese embassy.
+For those who do need an entry visa, this documentation can be applied for at the nearest Chinese embassy.

 Work visas for Hong Kong

 There are a number of options when it comes to work permits for Hong Kong, with the most common being the General Employment Policy (GEP) visa for skilled and qualified workers and the Working Holiday Scheme (WHS) visa, which allows nationals of certain countries to take up part-time employment while holidaying in Hong Kong.

 Expats in Hong Kong can apply to bring their dependants to Hong Kong, including dependent unmarried children under the age of 18 and spouses of the original visa holder.
 Once an expat becomes a permanent resident of Hong Kong, they are also able to apply for a dependant visa for parents over the age of 60.